Does Matcha Stain Your Teeth? – Myth or Truth

-Caffeinated drinks like coffee are known to stain your teeth, so what separates matcha tea from the rest?
+Caffeinated drinks like coffee and black tea are known to stain your teeth, so what separates matcha tea from the rest?
 Find out whether matcha tea can stain your teeth or if that is just a myth.

-Matcha products, such as powders and teas, have risen significantly in popularity in recent years.
-In fact, the global matcha market is expected to reach a revenue of $5.5 billion by 2027
+Matcha green tea powder products, such as powders and teas, have risen significantly in popularity in recent years.
+In fact, the global matcha market is expected to reach a revenue of $5.5 billion by 2027.

 While matcha products have been available for many years - and have a documented historical use, there are many reasons behind their sudden surge in popularity.